-Our Minds Matter has been the driving source behind the majority of my motivation to learn more about all aspects of mental health.
-As someone who knew very little about mental health before joining OMM, I have learned so many invaluable coping skills and other techniques to destress that I would have otherwise not have focused on.
+Our Minds Matter has been the driving force behind my motivation to learn more about all aspects of mental health.
+As someone who knew very little about mental health before joining OMM, I have learned so many invaluable coping skills and other techniques to de-stress that I would have otherwise not have focused on.
 I now have an important mental health community that has even led me to think about pursuing a career path in psychology.

--OMM student, 2022
+- OMM student, 2022